zone117x/node-stratum-pool/README.md

         console.log('Block found');
     else if (isValidShare)
         console.log('Valid share submitted');
-    else if (data.solution)
+    else if (data.blockHash)
-        console.log('We thought a block solution was found but it was rejected by the daemon');
+        console.log('We thought a block was found but it was rejected by the daemon');
     else
         console.log('Invalid share submitted')